What is the Midtown-St. Albans Plan?

 The Midtown-St. Albans plan aims to create a vision and identify specific improvements and policies to guide future investment and development in an area that has seen rapid and significant change over the past decade.

-Midtown Raleigh is a rapidly emerging district, serving as a nationally-recognized example of a suburban place retrofitted and redeveloped as a walkable urban center.
-The transformation began in 2003 with the redevelopment of an aging enclosed mall and strip center into a mixed-use development featuring retail, hotel, office, and residential.
-In recent years, the expansion of North Hills on the east side of Six Forks Road has continued the area’s evolution.
+Midtown Raleigh is a rapidly emerging district, serving as an example of a suburban place retrofitted and redeveloped as a walkable urban center.
 More changes are expected in the coming years, including millions of square feet of new development.

 St. Albans Drive currently serves as a transition line between the existing and proposed mixed-use development to the south and older, primarily residential, areas to its north.

 Your input and participation are vital throughout the process!

 The plan is exploring the following topics:

 Transportation - This includes including making it safer and more comfortable to walk to typical destinations such as work, school, shopping, or parks.
 It also includes considering the impacts of traffic on neighborhood streets.